-February 15: pack hot chocolate, or just warm your hands over the scorching hot molds at Franconia Sculpture Park's Valentine's Day Iron Pour.
-Several Minnesota sculptors will be pouring molten metal in what could legitimately be called the hottest event this Valentine's Day.
+Pack hot chocolate, or just warm your hands over the scorching hot molds at Franconia Sculpture Park's Valentine's Day Iron Pour.
+Several Minnesota sculptors will be pouring molten metal in what could legitimately be called the hottest event for Valentine's Day.
 Franconia Sculpture Park is about an hour north of the Twin Cities.

-Is hitting the slopes romantic?
-Absolutely!
-While ski pants are not especially attractive, you can help your date up when they fall over, and if you are feeling especially corny, make out in the chairlifts.
-And it's lots of fun too.
-Plenty of snow this year, and if it's not too cold, conditions are great.
-For the most romantic experience, book a cabin a Lutsen Mountains in Northern Minnesota - the North Shore is always a good romantic getaway.
+Hitting the slopes can certainly be romantic -- though ski pants are not especially attractive, you can help your date up when they fall over, and if you are feeling especially full of love, share a smooch (or a few) in the chair lifts.
+There is usually plenty of snow during this time of year, and if it's not too cold, conditions are great.
+For the most romantic experience, book a cabin at Lutsen Mountains in Northern Minnesota -- the North Shore is always a good romantic getaway.

-Blood donations tend to be down during the winter, while the need for blood remains the same.
-Visit one of the four metro area locations, all are open on Valentine's Day with your sweetie, and give someone else a gft that's truly from your heart.
+Blood donations tend to be down during the winter, though the need for blood remains the same.
+Visit one of the four metro area locations, all are open on Valentine's Day with your sweetie and give someone else a gift that's truly from your heart.
 There are Red Cross blood donation centers in downtown Minneapolis, Arden Hills, Blaine and St. Paul, and frequent blood drives held across the metro area.
-You can make an appointment online, and find traveling blood drives near you at the Red Cross website.Continue to 5 of 7 below.
+You can make an appointment online, and find traveling blood drives near you at the Red Cross website.Continue to 5 of 6 below.

 Learn a new skill together at the Northern Clay Center in Minneapolis.
-This ceramics studio runs a monthly Clay for Couples class, a evening class where the two of you can learn to sculpt clay and throw pots on the wheel.
-One class costs $60 per couple, which includes instruction and materials.
-The February class is on February 8, followed by another class on March 14.
+This ceramics studio runs a monthly Clay for Couples class, an evening class where the two of you can learn to sculpt clay and throw pots on the wheel.
+One class costs $65 per couple, which includes instruction and materials.
 The artwork you make together will be fired and ready to be collected two weeks after the class.